Section 6: Approved sports – activities and specific rules

 Winner Pool B v 2nd Pool A.

-There will be no play-off for 3rd and 4th positions.
-3rd and 4th positions will be determined by position in pool.
+There will be no play-off for third and fourth positions.
+Third and fourth positions will be determined by position in pool.
 In the event of a tie, points, goal difference then coin toss will decide placing.

 (h) Point score